g00glen00b/dimitri.codes/content/posts/2019-10-01-difference-between-mono-and-flux/index.md

 featuredImage: "../../images/logos/reactor.png"
 categories: ["Java", "Tutorials"]
 tags: ["Java", "Project Reactor", "Reactive programming"]
+excerpt: "Project Reactor introduced us two specific types of publishers, being Mono and Flux.
+In this tutorial we'll see what they mean and what we can use them for."
 ---

 If you're using Project Reactor, or any of the frameworks that use it, such as Spring WebFlux, or a reactive Spring Data library, you probably encountered the terms **Mono** and **Flux**.
 In this (small) tutorial I'll explore the differences between them.